Did you know?

 Did you know that the Public Service Pension Plan is the largest pension plan in Newfoundland and Labrador with over 55,000 members?

 After exhausting all your sick leave credits (where applicable) you may qualify to receive a disability pension.
+Provident10 has engaged Manulife to provide independent medical advisory services for the Disability Pension under the Public Service Pension Plan (PSPP).
+In accordance with the PSPP, Manulife provides expertise and opinion on individual submissions for disability pension adjudication.
 The criteria for eligibility includes, but may not be limited to, the following:

-- You must be an employee as defined by the Act;
+- You must be an employee as defined by the Plan Text;

 - You must have accumulated a minimum of five years’ pensionable service; and